29next/developer-docs/docs/apps/guides/fulfillment-service.md

 #### Step 7 - Customer receives products ordered via the carrier
 The carrier is responsible for delivering the products to the customer in this stage.

+### Fulfillment Orders

+A Fulfillment Order represents items in an order that are to be fulfilled from the same location.
+A single order often contains multiple fulfillment orders, it's important to keep this in mind for your integration.

 ### Fulfillment Locations